sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

  ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/box_position_left.png)

-If you specify to find the box borders by starting from the right edge of the anchor line's boundaries (`"position": "right"`), the green dot is far enough away from the box borders for Sensible to recognize the box:
+If you specify to find the box borders by starting from the right edge of the anchor line's boundaries (`"position": "right"`), the green dot is far enough inside the borders for Sensible to recognize the box:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/box_position_right.png)